President's House (Columbia University)

-The President's House at Columbia University is located at the intersection between 116th Street and Morningside Drive, on the university's Morningside Heights campus in Manhattan, New York City.
+The President's House at Columbia University is located at the intersection of 116th Street and Morningside Drive, on the university's Morningside Heights campus in Manhattan, New York City.
 Built in 1912 by McKim, Mead & White, it is the official residence of the president of Columbia University.
 It was first occupied by Nicholas Murray Butler, and with the exception of acting President Frank D. Fackenthal and President Michael Sovern, it has been the residence of every university president since its construction.